michaelesmith/dyndns-kit/README.md

     - `Processor`: this processes our given query and stores the result.

 # How do I use it
-To see an example usage please refer to the [example project](https://github.com/michaelesmith/dyndns-example).
+To see a full example usage please refer to the [example project](https://github.com/michaelesmith/dyndns-example).

 ## Basic usage
 ```php